straw-boy/solvers/README.md

 # Google Summer of Code 2020
 ## solvers
 The R package **solvers** is a collection of implementation of various algorithms to solve Sorted L-One Penalised Estimation(SLOPE) problem.
 This package was intended to be a benchmarking suite of the algorithms, the best of which could then be merged into the [SLOPE] package.
-Dp checkout the articles on how to use this package for comparing the performances and benchmarking.
+Do checkout the articles on how to use this package for comparing the performances and benchmarking.
 Source code is available [here].

 ### Installation
 You can install the package via devtools.